khulnasoft-lab/design.khulnasoft.com/contents/components/popover.md

 - If you‘re not providing rich markup or actionable items, consider using a [tooltip](/components/tooltip).
 - If you‘re displaying critical content needed for users to complete a task, consider using a [modal](/components/modal).
+- If you're displaying supplemental information to the user about an element or item, consider using a [drawer](/components/drawer).

 ### Appearance